 Lightning's first spark is a ghostly streak of electricity known as a "stepped leader," which begins forcing its way through the air in 50-yard bursts, looking for the path of least resistance between one charged region and the other.
 Once it connects with the opposite region's most convenient point, a glowing return stroke blasts back along the same path at 60,000 miles per second.
 A flash consists of one or up to 20 return strokes along the same lightning channel — usually about 1 to 2 inches in diameter — but it all happens faster than you can say greased lightning.

 Unless, of course, you watch it in "super duper slow motion" like this:

 How thunder works

 Thunder is the sound made by lightning.
-Specifically, it's the sound made by gases in the air exploding as lightning heats them to about 20,000 degrees Fahrenheit — three times hotter than the surface of the sun — in less than one second.
+Specifically, it's the sound made by gases in the air exploding as lightning heats them to about 20,000 degrees Celsius — three times hotter than the surface of the sun — in less than one second.
 The initial tearing noise is usually caused by the stepped leader, and the sharp click or crack heard just before the main crash is caused by the positive streamer up from the ground.

 We can't hear thunder more than about 25 miles away from a storm, but the lightning may still be visible, since light travels faster and farther than sound.
-This type of seemingly silent lightning is often called "heat lightning," a common misnomer.
+This type of seemingly silent lightning is often called heat lightning," a common misnomer.